Window boxes, roof gardens and the odd plant-covered balcony have long added a splash of colour to the residential towers in our big cities.

 Now as architects increasingly look for innovative ways to improve the look and feel of buildings – not to mention their sustainability credentials – a new breed of skyscraper is springing up in Europe and Asia.
 Welcome to ‘treescrapers’, which as the name suggests, have multiple trees built into balconies rising up the building.

-Milan’s Vertical Forest is the prototype of this style and has just won the title of 2015 Best Tall Building Worldwide from the Council of Tall Buildings and Urban Habitat.
-The Taiwanese capital of Taipei is to unveil its version next year – through the Agora Garden whose 20 storeys will be home to orchards and herb gardens.
+Milan’s Vertical Forest is the prototype of this style, winning the title of 2015 Best Tall Building Worldwide from the Council of Tall Buildings and Urban Habitat.
+The Taiwanese capital of Taipei is unveiling its own version with the 20-storey Agora Garden which will be home to orchards and herb gardens.
 These developments build on a growing trend in high level urban construction – softening parts of our concrete jungles by incor-porating greenery into their designs.

 But Agora and Vertical Forest – both Gold-certified under the LEED environmental ratings – go farther than other living buildings by planning trees into the design from the start.
 Trees are far more challenging for an architect to embody into a plan than other vegetation because of their extra size and weight.
 A problem shrub can be treated or extracted in a few minutes; a problem tree, especially one with penetrating roots, could damage the building.

 For a number of architects and their funders it’s a challenge that they are willing to take.
 Vertical Forest architect Stefano Boeri, who included 900 trees in his design, says the approach is a way of ensuring “the environmental survival of contemporary European cities,” which grow denser by the day.

 Also seeded into Boeri’s two residential towers are 11,000 ground cover plants and 5,000 shrubs.
 The numbers are quite specific – and add up to the same amount of flora that the site’s acreage would host if it were part of a forest, rather than being part of a city.